Virtual Headache Specialist

 Studies showed significant pain relief in as soon as 30 minutes, and reported that at 1 hour, 21% were pain free and 35.8% had significant pain relief.
 At 2 hours, 30.4% were pain free and 40.8% significant pain relief.
 GammaCore reduced pain intensity over 3x greater than sham (fake device) at 60 minutes and over 6x greater at 120 minutes, and reduced the need for other rescue medications.

-Studies showed a 29% reduction in migraine days per month when used preventively, although this number was even higher in those with aura at a 35.8% decrease.
-Overall, 33.6% of patients received at least a 50% decrease in migraine frequency.
+Studies showed a 29% reduction in migraine days per month on average when used preventively, although this number was even higher in those with aura at a 35.8%.
+45% of patients had a 50% or more decrease in migraine days per month compared to 27% in the placebo (sham) group.

 How effective is GammaCore for cluster headache?

-Significantly more episodic cluster attacks treated with GammaCore were pain-free at 15 minutes vs those treated with sham (47.5% vs 6.2%).
+Significantly more cluster headache attacks treated with GammaCore were pain-free at 15 minutes vs. those treated with placebo (47.5% vs 6.2%) in one study.
 Combined study data showed that significantly more (over 2-4x greater response) episodic cluster headache patients responded (no pain or mild pain) to GammaCore at 15 minutes for 50% or more of all treated attacks vs those receiving sham (34.2-64.3% vs 14.9-15.4%).
 At 15 minutes, there were also significant reductions in pain duration and intensity with GammaCore compared to sham.

 What are the side effects of GammaCore?

-Less than 5% of patients generally have side effects, so it is well tolerated.
-Most common side effects were application site discomfort or tingling, muscle twitching, or dizziness.
+Less than 5% of patients have side effects and include application site discomfort or tingling, muscle twitching, or dizziness.
 Treatment is often described as a deep vibration.
+There can be mild downward lip pulling during the treatment.
 GammaCore should not be used with an active implantable medical device, such as a pacemaker, hearing aid implant, or any implanted electronic device.
 It should be avoided in patients who have a metallic device such as a stent, bone plate, or bone screw implanted at or near their neck, are using another device at the same time (e.g., TENS Unit, muscle stimulator) or any portable electronic device (e.g., mobile phone).

 Your doctor fills out a form on the GammaCore website and faxes it in.
 This begins the coordination between you and the company.
-The device is purchased and dispensed in 3 month treatment courses.
+The device itself is purchased and dispensed in 3 month treatment courses.
 Device capability allows for 30 two-minute stimulations each day for 3 months.
-3 month refill cards are prescribed for continued treatment, and the device is recharged with the refill card.
-Pricing is variable, depending on a number of factors and the company can provide more specific costs.
+3 month refill RFID cards are prescribed for continued treatments, and the device is recharged with the refill card.
+Pricing and promotions are variable, depending on a number of factors and the company can provide more specific costs.
+GammaCore is fully covered by VA (Veterans Administration) health care benefits.
+Most FSA and HSA programs cover GammaCore and other neuromodulation devices.

 NERIVIO